bbatsov/projectile/README.md

 ## Marmalade

-If you're an Emacs 24 user or you have a recent version of `package.el` you can install projectile from the [Marmalade](http://marmalade-repo.org/) repository.
+If you're an Emacs 24 user or you have a recent version of `package.el` you can install Projectile from the [Marmalade](http://marmalade-repo.org/) repository.

 ## MELPA

-If you're an Emacs 24 user or you have a recent version of `package.el` you can install projectile from the [MELPA](http://melpa.milkbox.net) repository.
-The version of projectile there will always be up-to-date, but it might be unstable (albeit rarely).
+If you're an Emacs 24 user or you have a recent version of `package.el` you can install Projectile from the [MELPA](http://melpa.milkbox.net) repository.
+The version of Projectile there will always be up-to-date, but it might be unstable (albeit rarely).

 ## Emacs Prelude